cscart/docs/en/user_guide/payment_methods/paypal_adaptive_payments.rst

 .. note::

     The :doc:`PayPal Adaptive Payments <index>` add-on comes with Multi-Vendor starting with version 4.5.1.
 Please note that PayPal doesn't accept new registrations for Adaptive Payments.
 The article is relevant only for the existing users of that solution.
+If you are using CS-Cart 4.18.1, we recommend using :doc:`PayPal Checkout for Store Builder </user_guide/payment_methods/paypal_checkout>` or :doc:`PayPal Commerce Platform for Multi-Vendor </user_guide/payment_methods/paypal_commerce_platform>` instead.

 ================================
 Step 1.
 Configure Payment Method